 Recognising that learning and development can be extended to a wider group of employees by leveraging digital technology, JC&C is part of the Jardines Learning Academy and has introduced virtual programmes since 2019.
 Conducted over an interactive e-learning platform, employees can engage effectively with the trainer and other employees across the wider Jardine group on topics that are helpful to their work and relevant to their career pathways.
-In 2023, JC&C's employees attended functional and professional training programmes such as the Finance & Procurement Academy, Personal Excellence series and Women in Leadership series conducted virtually and/or via e-learning.
+In 2024, JC&C's employees attended functional and professional training programmes covering areas such as cybersecurity awareness, leadership flagship programmes, sustainability and Women in Leadership series conducted virtually and/or via e-learning.

-In 2023, JC&C recorded an annual average of 25 hours of training per head office employee.
+In 2024, JC&C recorded an annual average of 21 hours of training per head office employee.

 Annually, all eligible employees will undergo an individualised and transparent performance review as part of JC&C's performance management framework.
 This ensures that employees are on track in their performance management framework that aims to support and achieve business objectives.
-JC&C head office achieved its target of 100% of eligible employees receiving a performance review in 2023.
+JC&C head office achieved its target of 100% of eligible employees receiving a performance review in 2024.

-A full breakdown of training, performance and career development reviews is given in the ESG data section of JC&C's Sustainability Report, available on its website at www.jcclgroup.com/sustainability.
+A full breakdown of training, performance and career development reviews is given in the ESG data section of JC&C's Sustainability Report, available on its website at www.jcclgroup.com/ sustainability.